evgv/travel-sorter/README.md

 The API is to be an internal PHP API so it will only communicate with other parts of a PHP application, not server to server, nor server to client.
 Use PHP-doc to document the input and output your API accepts / returns.

-- Use object oriented PHP5 for the implementation.
-- Do not use any 3rd party framework.
-Start all code from scratch.
-- The structure of the code should be extendable to make building in support for any means of transportation / extra information required about a specific type of transportation easy.
-- The implementation of your sorting algorithm should work with any set of boarding passes, as long as there is always an unbroken chain between all the legs of the trip.
-Ie. it's one continuous trip with no interruptions.
-- The algorithm doesn't need to consider that departure / arrival are in the correct order.
-In fact there is no information about any such times on the boarding passes.
-It is just assumed that your next connection is waiting for you when you arrive at a destination.
-- The algorithm should have the lowest possible order of complexity (Big O notation) you could think of.
-- Although we always produce all software in teams in Youwe and believe this working as a team is the best way to tackle problems, since this task is meant to be an assessment of your personal skills, please refrain from asking friends / cooperating with other people or checking the internet (except PHP manual) while solving this task.